errordube/activity03-mlr/day01-quantitative-explanatory/activity03.md

     with how R displays qualitative variables, interpret what this syntax means.

+Answer: the syntax west_atlanticYes:pf_expression_control indicates the interaction between being in the “Yes” category of the west_atlantic variable and the pf_expression_control variable

 16. Using page 100 of *ISLR* as a reference, if needed, and your work from Day 2, write the simplified equation of the line corresponding to each level of your qualitative explanatory variable.

+Answer: $$
+pfscore(no) = 5.7213860 + 0.2961044 × pf\_expression\_control
+$$ $$
+pfscore(yes) = (5.7213860−1.5979076) + (0.2961044+0.2750385) × pf\_expression\_control
+$$

 17. For two observations with similar values of the quantitative , which level tends to have higher values of the response variable?

+Answer: The intercept for the “Yes” level is lower than for the “No” level, indicating that when pf_expression_control is 0, the “No” level has a higher pf_score.
+However, the slope for the “Yes” level is higher, which means that for similar values of pf_expression_control, there is a increase in pf_score is higher for the “Yes” level.
+The exact point where the “Yes” level overtakes the “No” level depends on the values of pf_expression_control.

 18. Like you did in Day 1, assess the fit of this model (no need to do any formal hypothesis testing - we will explore this next).
 How does `int_mod`’s fit compare to `mlr_mod`?
 What did you use to compare these?
 Why?

+Answer: It seems that the interaction term in int_mod is statistically significant, which suggests that the relationship between pf_expression_control and pf_score is different for different levels of west_atlantic.
+This suggest that int_mod might provide a better fit to the data than mlr_mod and also to check R-Squared value.

 Recall our brief discussion on how many disciplines are moving away from
 $p$-values in favor of other methods.
 We will explore $p$-values these